 It still keeps up with the industry-standard formatting for screenwriting and allows you to collaborate with fellow writers or editors on beat boards, outline editors, etc.

-However, the Final Draft still needs improvement on elements such as exporting to a word document, having beat boards for every aspect of the script, etc. Nevertheless, it improves with every upgrade and is likely to stay the best screenwriting software.
+However, Final Draft still needs improvement on elements such as exporting to a word document, having beat boards for every aspect of the script, etc. Nevertheless, it improves with every upgrade and is likely to stay the best screenwriting software.
+Try Final Draft today!

 Frequently Asked Questions About Final Draft